Série noire (film): Pre-production

 In 1978, Alain Corneau gained recognition with his feature films Police Python 357 and La Menace.
 For his next film, the director wished to shoot a film in the realistic vein of Martin Scorsese's Mean Streets without music but containing the hits of the time, in real settings.
 Corneau originally intended to collaborate with author Jim Thompson to adapt one of his novels, Pop 1280, but the project was aborted.
 Finally, the director focused on another Thompson novel, A Hell of a Woman, and wrote the script in collaboration with Georges Perec.
 Adapting Thompson's novel for the big screen posed many problems for Corneau and Perec, because the two men had to reduce the imposing story of the novelist for a cinematographic treatment, then set about writing a story adapted to the French way of life.

 For the character of Frank Poupart, Corneau wanted Patrick Dewaere, even if it meant giving up filming it if the actor refused.
 The two men met in a bistro to talk about the project.
-Dewaere then threw himself on the script, of which he obtained three versions, and contacted Corneau the same evening to tell him that he absolutely wanted the role.
-This was indeed the project that the actor has been waiting for.
+Dewaere then threw himself on the script, of which he obtained three versions, and contacted Corneau the same evening to tell him that he absolutely wanted the role, that it was indeed the project that the actor had been waiting for.
 During the weeks preceding filming, the actor never stopped talking about the film and its role, either to those around him or to journalists.
 He was so obsessed with the film and his character that he stole a gray raincoat from Tati de Barbès while he was walking in the famous Parisian district, thinking that it would be perfect for the character.
-The actor did not hesitate to use his deepest sufferings to give life to the character, thus permanently confusing reality and fiction.
-This extraordinary investment even made him lose ten kilos in a few weeks.
-The role of the enigmatic and taciturn Mona is entrusted to the young Marie Trintignant, whose cinematographic experience had been limited to participation in films made by her mother, Nadine, who was Corneau's partner.
-The role of Poupart's wife was entrusted to Myriam Boyer, with whom Dewaere got along very well and whose John Berry, Boyer's companion, had played Dewaere's father in F ...
+The actor did not hesitate to use his deepest suffering to give life to the character, thus interweaving reality and fiction.
+His dedication even saw him losing ten kilos in a few weeks.

+The role of the enigmatic and taciturn Mona was entrusted to the young Marie Trintignant, whose cinematographic experience had been limited to participation in films made by her mother, Nadine, who was Corneau's partner.
+The role of Poupart's wife was played by Myriam Boyer, with whom Dewaere got along very well and whose companion John Berry had played Dewaere's father in F ...
 Comme Fairbanks.
 Bernard Blier, chosen to play Frank's boss, was very eager to work with Dewaere, who had appeared in two films directed by his son, Bertrand, who had become a longtime friend of Dewaere, and who shared the same state of mind as his elder friend.